btcpayserver/btcpayserver-doc/FAQ.md

 If you would like to run Bitcoin and Lightning Network nodes, the minimal requirements are :
 - 2GB Ram
-- 250 GB of storage (for the initial sync) can be pruned to 80GB.
+- 80 GB of storage (with pruning enabled)
 - Docker

 ## How to install BTCPay Server?